-Measuring participation rate between immigrant cohorts quantifies the number of immigrants in each cohort actively participating in the labour force as employed or searching for employment.
+Measuring participation rate between immigrant cohorts includes the number of immigrants in each cohort actively participating in the labour force, as employed, or searching for employment.

-Regions in Northern Ontario are facing an aging population, low birth rates, youth out-migration, and demographic shifts.
-Immigrant participation in the labour force is a way to maintain the current standard of living.
+With regions in Northern Ontario facing an aging population, low birth rates, youth out-migration, and demographic shifts, immigrant participation in the labour force is a way to maintain the current standard of living.